umar1207/umar1207/README.md

 Here are some ideas to get you started: --!>

-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning data science <br>
-- 📫 How to reach me: mdumarkkhan.1207@gmail.com
+- 📫 How to reach me: mdumarkhan.1207@gmail.com